RAFFI

 Pekingese

-My special little man Raffi the Pekingese who came to me from a country Pound in 2003 after a car accident that gave him head trauma and an injured eye that had to be removed.
+My special little man Raffi the Pekingese came to me from a country Pound in 2003 after a car accident that gave him head trauma and an injured eye that had to be removed.
 I used to call him my Ragdoll Peke as he was so floppy when you picked him up that he was just like a Ragdoll cat.
-Raffi was more like a baby than a dog and used to cry like one when he was unhappy about something.
-Raffi went into heart failure and left me with an empty heart and he cannot ever be replaced.
+My Raffi Baffi was more like a baby than a dog and used to cry like one when he was unhappy about something.
+When Raffi went into heart failure he left me with an empty heart and he cannot ever be replaced.

 TEDDY